pelzolga123/Battleship/README.md

 ## About The Project

-The [battleship](https://en.wikipedia.org/wiki/Battleship_(game)) project is the final project in Microverse Javascript module.
+The [battleship](https://en.wikipedia.org/wiki/Battleship_(game)) project is the final project in the Microverse Javascript module.
 It is expected that students now have a full grasp of javascript concepts like Object Oriented Programming, Objects, Constructors, Factory Functions, The Module Pattern, ES6 Notation, Webpack and Testing with Jest.
-The game was built in ES6 using test driven development with [Jest](https://jestjs.io/).
+The game was built in ES6 using test-driven development with [Jest](https://jestjs.io/).

 ### Built With